BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 comments: true
 ---

 At Bedrock, we recently migrated our Kubernetes clusters from AWS VPC CNI to Cilium—with zero downtime.
 By leveraging HAProxy for progressive traffic shifting and Consul for dynamic configuration updates, we achieved a seamless transition to eBPF-powered networking.
-In this article, we'll share how we designed our hybrid Blue-Green Canary strategy, the technical implementation details, and the lessons we learned along the way.

-When we first adopted Kubernetes on AWS back in 2018, we chose VPC CNI for its native integration and simplified network management.

-You might wonder: why all this complexity around blue/green-canary?
+You might wonder: why all this complexity around migration?
 Can't you simply install Cilium in place of VPC CNI with a straightforward `kubectl apply`?

 The reality is that migrating CNIs involves **breaking changes**.
 Unlike application deployments where you can gradually roll out pods, a CNI change affects the fundamental networking layer of your entire cluster.
 This means potential network disruptions, request losses, and connectivity issues during the transition—completely unacceptable in a production environment serving millions of users.